ResearchComputing/Documentation/Data-Transfers.md

 ![alt text](https://raw.githubusercontent.com/ResearchComputing/Research-Computing-User-Tutorials/master/File-Transfers/globus-image-1.png)

 Files can be transferred easily by setting up a Globus endpoint on your local workstation.
+* Research Computing resources are installed with a Globus endpoint.
+You can connect to this endpoint by clicking the "endpoint" field and searching for the endpoint: `CU Boulder Research Computing`
 * You can easily set up a Globus endpoint by installing [Globus Connect Personal](https://www.globus.org/globus-connect-personal) on your local machine.
 Using the web app, connect your local workstation endpoint with the Research Computing endpoint and transfer files easily using the Globus GUI.